-Signs of a Bad Fuel Pressure Sensor
+5 Bad Fuel Pressure Sensor Symptoms

 The fuel rail sensor is one such sensor that can be damaged quite easily.

 1. Difficulty Starting your Car

-If the fuel rail sensor malfunctions, it sends incorrect information to the ECU, which changes the settings, causing the fuel supply to be inadvertently interrupted and your car to take longer to start.
+If the fuel rail sensor malfunctions, it sends incorrect information to the ECU, which changes the settings, causing the fuel supply to be inadvertently interrupted, and your car takes longer to start.

 2. Poor Engine Performance

 Not only that, if the fuel pressure sensor is faulty, it may output too little information to the ECU, which in turn may increase the amount of fuel being fed into the engine.
 As a result, you lose fuel and have to fill your car’s tank more frequently.

 3. Check Engine Light

 This light is triggered by the ECU, which detects the defective fuel rail pressure sensor and acts accordingly.
 Whenever this light comes on on your dashboard, you should make a trip to the nearest mechanic.